 - Face to face collaboration and client meetings

 All the above are important and give rise to questions around an organisations responsibility to fit out home working spaces for key staff, and the ability of teams to collaborate virtually.
-As office designers we all strongly believe that there is a place for the office and that it is a fundamentally essential tool in itself, but our debate centers around whether the office in its current form supports flexible work practices and whether we need to look at creating hubs where colleagues (and clients) can interact when required and not just routinely assemble.
+As office designers, we all strongly believe that there is a place for the office and that it is a fundamentally essential tool in itself, but our debate centers around whether the office in its current form supports flexible work practices and whether we need to look at creating hubs where colleagues (and clients) can interact when required and not just routinely assemble.
 However, we need to define what these hubs would equate to in terms of office design, layout and employee experience.
 Essentially what will they look like and how will staff use any such hub?

 Working with our own K2 Space clients, we are witnessing a trend towards creating spaces which are less traditionally defined and linear i.e. an open plan desk space for working, meeting rooms for collaboration and breakout spaces for coffee and lunch.
-The layout and design of the space is increasingly being dictated by employee needs and increasingly, we are being asked to design and build workplaces which include dedicated spaces for concentrated work, be they 1-person pods or quiet library inspired spaces, for collaboration outside of a meeting room in open collaboration spaces which facilitate more movement and general interactivity, and for relaxation in enhanced breakout spaces and even spaces to unwind, have a nap, perform yoga, have a workout etc.…
+The layout and design of the space are increasingly being dictated by employee needs and increasingly, we are being asked to design and build workplaces that include dedicated spaces for concentrated work, be they 1-person pods or quiet library inspired spaces, for collaboration outside of a meeting room in open collaboration spaces which facilitate more movement and general interactivity, and for relaxation in enhanced breakout spaces and even spaces to unwind, have a nap, perform yoga, have a workout etc.…

 The current pandemic was forced upon us but one of its intriguing byproducts has been an increased focus on how effective we as employees can be outside of the normal work environment, but also the future of the office space and how we can reshape it into something far more effective and accommodating of modern employee needs.
 The hub concept is one we believe will gather momentum and is not that dissimilar to the concept of co-working spaces, but in this case, they would be designed to suit a singular brand, not multiple SMEs.
 We also believe that given the option while also being equipped to properly work from home, many employees will choose to work 3-4 days per week at home but routinely access the office hub 1-2 days per week, for any combination of the reasons outlined earlier.
-It’s the flexibility which is fundamental, which is craved, and which has been propelled to the fore by Covid-19.
+It’s the flexibility that is fundamental, which is craved, and which has been propelled to the fore by Covid-19.

 There are further ramifications as an office hub which does not need to accommodate all or even most staff will mean that larger spaces are not required, and this will consequently impact the demand for space and no doubt companies will start to weigh up the cost savings of having a smaller space that works for their staff and allows them to be as productive and efficient as before.